compalmanel/WavesLPoSTools/README.md

 2 massTransfer transactions were accepted!
 ```
 ## Acknowledgements
+This project was started due to my work maintaining a Waves pool ([WavesPool.hokusai.ch](https://wavespool.hokusai.ch/)).
+I decided to brush up on my JavaScript skills and as a pet project I started working on set of tools that handle a Waves node’s accounting and payments.

-I would like to thank [Mark Jansen](https://github.com/jansenmarc) for his outstanding work in the Waves community and for making available tools, examples and documentation for the [Waves platform](https://wavesplatform.com).
+I would like to thank [Mark Jansen](https://github.com/jansenmarc) ([WavesGo](http://wavesgo.com)) for his outstanding work in the Waves community and for making available tools, examples and documentation for the [Waves platform](https://wavesplatform.com).

+I would like to thank [Raúl Bernal](https://github.com/RaulBernal) ([LocalWavesNode](https://www.localwavesnode.com/)) for his help with testing in this project.

 ## Disclaimer
 This software is provided "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the authors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.